OpenAngelArena/oaa/docs/working_with_kv_files.md

 ## Workflow

 ### Setup
 Ideally you should use Git to create your own development branch (see Git tutorial).
-This way you can change any files you want without disturbing your master copy of aaa.
+This way you can change any files you want without disturbing your master copy of oaa.

 ### Author
 When making KV files, you should always start with a valid, up-to-date template, many of which can be found at www.ModDota.com.